 2. Plan and visualize with sequences – visualizing dependencies in sequence can help you organize the roadmap better.
 In Dragonboat, you can choose to show or hide an external team’s dependencies.
 So you can see cross-team dependencies for quarterly portfolio planning and progress discussion, but view only your roadmap for day-to-day tracking.

 4. Track the evolution and progress of dependent features/ roadmap items.
 Though time-consuming, this is essential.
-Modern PPM tools with integration to execution tools allow you to automate and roll up progress tracking to set alerts on key changes and delays.
+Modern PPM tools with integration to execution tools allow you to automate and roll up progress tracking so you can set alerts on key changes and delays.

 5. Initiate trade-of discussion and share with a broader audience – dependent roadmap items may not appear high on the prioritization list/ score.
 Avoid delays from invisible dependencies by reflecting key roadmap items in planning.

 Digital products are complex and often contain one or more of the four types of dependencies.
-It’s essential to identify, plan and track dependencies.
+Therefore, it’s essential to identify, plan, and track dependencies.

-Savvy product leaders leverage a product portfolio tool to streamline dependency planning and automate tracking to ensure the success of their product roadmaps.
+Above all, savvy product leaders take the time to leverage a product portfolio tool to streamline dependency planning and automate tracking to ensure the success of their product roadmaps.

 * * *